actionaiddk/Tails-MVT/README.md

 [**Tails-MVT**](https://github.com/ztychr/tails) is a customised version of [Tails](https://tails.net/) that has the [Mobile Verification Toolkit](https://github.com/mvt-project/mvt) preinstalled and working out of the box.
 Tails-MVT is meant for non-advanced users.
 If you have a technical background, you may want to setup [MVT](https://github.com/mvt-project/mvt) yourself and follow the official [MVT Documentation](https://docs.mvt.re/en/latest/).

 #### ⚠️ **IMPORTANT** ⚠️ ####
 Not finding any indications of compromise does **NOT** mean your device is not infected.
 It just means that the public indicators of compromise was not matched with data extracted from your phone.
-The indicators are derived from forensic work and publicly available.
-This means the the spyware authors have access to them as well, and can rule them out of future spyware.
+The indicators are derived from forensic work and they are publicly available.
+This means the the spyware authors have access to them as well, and can rule them out of future spyware and infections.

 ### 1. Setup
 To use [Tails-MVT](https://github.com/ztychr/tails), download the latest release under releases or build the image from source.
 To build [Tails-MVT](https://github.com/ztychr/tails) from source, see [Building a Tails image](https://tails.boum.org/contribute/build/).